nousr/koi/README.md

 > use `python server.py --help` for more info on the available options.

 # Bugs
 If you run into any bugs using this branch please include:
+  - Open your issue with a `[DEV]` tag in your title to differentiate between issues with the stable branch.
-  - the error recieved inside of Krita
+  - The error recieved inside of Krita
-  - the error recieved inside of your backend server (colab/local)
+  - The error recieved inside of your backend server (colab/local)
-  -
+  - Your version of krita